DRomelli/website/content/publication/jimf2022/index.md

 abstract_short: "This study examines the impact of financial frictions on R&D spending in European firms, exploiting credit supply contractions following the 2008-09 global financial crisis and 2012 Euro area sovereign debt crisis.
 Results show that financially constrained firms in industries more dependent on external finance invest disproportionately less in R&D during tight credit periods, with smaller, private firms with weaker balance sheets experiencing a greater drop in R&D relative to total investment."

 authors:
-  - name: Oana Peia
+  - Oana Peia
-  - name: Davide Romelli
+  - Davide Romelli
 date: '2021-12-04'

 highlight: false